HPC-certification-forum/skill-tree/README.md

 ### Changes to the skill tree

+Adding new branches will require a discussion with the board, which meets regularly.
 Usually, only the leaves will change, meaning they will split into smaller and smaller leaves.
 An overview will be created and the certificated updated to the new sub skill.
 All requirements will now link to the overview unless changed by a skill curator.